 Roger Tucker, Head MS Boys’ Lacrosse

-Coach Tucker has been a middle school science teacher at CSS since 1998, when he also began coaching the MS boys’ lacrosse team.
+Before his retirement in 2018, Coach Tucker was a middle school science teacher at CSS since 1998, when he also began coaching the MS boys’ lacrosse team.
 He was instrumental in establishing the initial lacrosse program, and his coaching at the middle school and varsity levels led to numerous winning seasons, often competing against schools and clubs in the Denver and Colorado Springs area.
 His coaching style incorporates hard work and attention to the fundamentals, and his love for working with young people is apparent.
-Coach Tucker also leads the acclaimed 8th grade Walkabout seminar at CSS, where the students explore the Utah deserts and rivers while working on group dynamics and self-assurance.
+Coach Tucker also led the acclaimed 8th grade Walkabout seminar at CSS, where the students explore the Utah deserts and rivers while working on group dynamics and self-assurance.
 His experience with raptors and wildlife enlightened many classroom discussions over the years, and he is now enjoying sharing his passion for birds with the general public as a hired falconer.

 Kelly Walker, Co-Head MS Mountain Bike

 Coach Walker began coaching cross-country at CSS in the fall of 2009 and has been influential in building a competitive program.
 For two years in a row (2014, 2015), the middle school girls’ team captured the Black Forest League title, often contending against larger schools.
 Coach Walker is a familiar face around campus as she enjoys capturing CSS students in action from behind the camera lens, especially on the playing fields.
 She graduated from UCCS with a B.A. in Communications, where she also competed in cross-country and was named RMAC All-Conference her senior season.
 Coach Walker has competed in the Pikes Peak Marathon and Ascent several times, placing in the top of her age category.
 She has also competed in various cycling competitions around the state, including mountain biking and cyclocross.
 During the summer of 2019, Walker earned certification from the USATF as a Cross Country Specialist.
 A former national champion snowboarder in slalom and half-pipe events, she is also an avid outdoor enthusiast who enjoys hiking, cycling, snowboarding, and running.